 IWC – iShares Micro-Cap ETF

-The iShares Micro-Cap ETF (IWC) is by far the most popular of these 3 micro cap ETFs, with over $1.3 billion in assets.
+The iShares Micro-Cap ETF (IWC) is by far the most popular of these 3 micro cap ETFs, with nearly $1 billion in assets.

 Moreover, this pseudo-micro-cap exposure comes at a relatively high cost of 0.60%, so we're paying much more for exposure that's not really what we're aiming for.
 In short, I'd rather just hold a cheaper, more liquid, “normal” small cap value fund.